 Not only are people with diabetes more susceptible to gum disease, but gum problems may raise blood glucose levels and lead to diabetes.
 Diabetes decreases the ability to fight bacteria, which makes the gums more prone to infections.

 It is imperative for those with diabetes to use extra vigilance in their oral care.
 Regular flossing and brushing can keep plaque at bay, keep blood sugar from spiking, and stave off the progression of diabetes.
 Regular check-ups and professional cleanings have been proven to keep average blood sugar levels, commonly called HbA1C, stable.

 When you have diabetes, it is critical that blood sugars are monitored and regulated.
 It is also of utmost importance that diabetic patients develop excellent oral hygiene habits.
-At Smiles by Seese we are here to help you with your diabetes-related mouth issues.
+At Smiles by Seese, we are here to help you with your diabetes-related mouth issues.
 We encourage all patients with diabetes to cease smoking, limit sugar and refined carbohydrates, brush and floss diligently, and see us twice each year for a comprehensive examination and dental cleaning.
 If you have diabetes, Dr. Seese will work with you to develop a custom care plan to help you protect and preserve your healthy smile.
-Call is today to schedule your next appointment.
+Call us today to schedule your next appointment.